mslinn/cli-loop/README.md

 Supports Groovy, JavaScript, JRuby and Jython interpreters via [JSR223](https://en.wikipedia.org/wiki/Scripting_for_the_Java_Platform).
 All scripts can share variables with Java and Scala code.
-Evaluators for Kotlin, Clojure, Java and Scala REPLs are pending upstream bug fixes.
+Evaluators for Kotlin, Clojure, Ruby, Java and Scala REPLs are pending upstream bug fixes.

 Variables defined in any shell are automatically propagated to all other shells.
 Here we see a variable `x` defined with value 2 in a JavaScript shell (the value is actually 2.0,